Datavault-UK/automate-dv-docs/docs/metadata.md

 !!! note
     The macros **do not care** how the metadata parameters get provided, as long as they are of the correct type.
     Parameter data types definitions are available on the [macros](macros.md) page.
+The approaches below are simply our recommendations, which we hope provide a good balance of manageability and readability.

-    **All examples in the following sections will produce the same hub structure, the only difference is how the metadata is provided.**
+    **All examples on this page will produce the same hub structure, the only difference is how the metadata is provided.**

 It is worth noting that with larger projects, metadata management gets increasingly harder and can